Lav15/lavjain.github.io/portfolio/others.md

 A large industrial organization incurred significant corporate telecom expenses across employees, departments, and business units.
 However, phone cost data within Microsoft Dynamics AX was not being analyzed at a granular level, limiting visibility into usage patterns, cost anomalies, and month-over-month spending variations.
 This made it difficult for finance and operations teams to control recurring telecom expenditure or identify unusual cost behavior.

 * **Stakeholders:**
-Finance Teams, Department Heads, Corporate Administration, IT Services, Cost Control Teams, and Business Analysts.
+Department Heads, Corporate Administration, IT Services and Business Analysts.

 * **Approach:**
 Developed a structured cost analytics framework on top of Dynamics AX telecom expense data to provide visibility into employee-level and department-level spending behavior.
 The objective was to enable cost monitoring, trend analysis, and anomaly detection across organizational units.